 Benefits of Blooming Tea or Flowering Tea

-Antioxidant: The catechins and flavonoids found in green tea are legendary for their ability to seek out free radicals and neutralize them before they can cause chronic disease, oxidative stress or inflammation within the body.
-This gives the immune system a major boost.
+The catechins and flavonoids found in green tea are legendary for their ability to possibly seek out free radicals and neutralize them before they can cause chronic disease, oxidative stress, or inflammation within the body.
+This may give the immune system a major boost.

-Skin: Polyphenolic compounds are particularly good for skin health, as they will not only stimulate the regrowth of new cells, but also prevent the breakdown of collagen and other skin cells that lead to wrinkles and age spots.
-Finally, blooming tea can partially protect your skin from UV radiation, and reduce the signs of aging and sun damage.
+Polyphenolic compounds can be particularly good for skin health.
+They not only stimulate the regrowth of new cells but may also prevent the breakdown of collagen and other skin cells that lead to wrinkles and age spots.
+Finally, blooming tea may partially protect your skin from UV radiation, and may reduce the signs of aging and sun damage.

-Respiratory Health: If you are suffering from a cough, cold or congestion, blooming tea can quickly cut through the mucus and eliminate the inflammation in your respiratory tracts.
-This will help ease the symptoms, while the antimicrobial and antibacterial properties of green tea will target the underlying pathogen causing the infection.
+If you are suffering from a cough, cold, or congestion, blooming tea may quickly cut through the mucus and eliminate the inflammation in your respiratory tracts.
+This might help ease the symptoms, while the antimicrobial and antibacterial properties of green tea might target the underlying pathogen that causes it.

-Digestion: If you are using a marigold variety of blooming tea, you will benefit from the digestive boost that flower can provide.
-It is known to relieve pain and tightness in the stomach, as well as improving nutrient uptake and soothing symptoms of constipation, cramping, flatulence and bloating.
+If you are using a marigold variety of blooming tea, you may benefit from the digestive boost that flowers can provide.
+It is known to possibly relieve pain and tightness in the stomach, as well as possibly improving nutrient uptake and soothing symptoms of constipation, cramping, flatulence, and bloating.

-Pain and Inflammation: The anti-inflammatory and analgesic nature of green tea is well known, meaning that this tea can help with chronic pain, arthritis, gout, headaches, hemorrhoids and joint disorders, while also providing relief to those recovering from injury, surgery or extended illness.
+The possible anti-inflammatory and analgesic nature of green tea is well known, meaning that this tea can help with chronic pain, arthritis, gout, headaches, hemorrhoids, and joint disorders, while also possibly providing relief to those recovering from injury, surgery, or extended illness.

-Heart Health: Green tea is excellent for heart health, as it can lower LDL cholesterol levels, which is the “bad” form of cholesterol that is deposited in the arteries and blood vessels, leading to atherosclerosis and other cardiovascular complications.
+Green tea might be excellent for heart health, as it may lower LDL cholesterol levels, which is the “bad” form of cholesterol that is deposited in the arteries and blood vessels, leading to atherosclerosis and other cardiovascular complications.

-Vision: The globe amaranth variety of blooming tea can aid vision, thanks to its rich supply of vitamin A and other active ingredients.
-This antioxidant can prevent macular degeneration and slow the onset of cataracts by eliminating oxidative stress-causing free radicals.
+The globe amaranth variety of blooming tea can aid vision, thanks to its possible rich supply of vitamin A and other active ingredients.
+This antioxidant may prevent macular degeneration and slow the onset of cataracts by eliminating oxidative stress-causing free radicals.